kubernetes/ingress-nginx/controllers/nginx/configuration.md

 ### Websockets

-Support for websockets is provided by NGINX OOTB.
+Support for websockets is provided by NGINX out of the box.
 No special configuration required.

 The only requirement to avoid the close of connections is the increase of the values of `proxy-read-timeout` and `proxy-send-timeout`.
 The default value of this settings is `30 seconds`.
 A more adequate value to support websockets is a value higher than one hour (`3600`).